Stability-AI/stable-point-aware-3d/README.md

 Note that support is **experimental** and not guaranteed to give the same performance and/or quality as the CUDA backend.

 MPS backend support was tested on M4 max 36GB with the latest PyTorch release and OSX 15.2 (Sequoia).
-We recommend you install the latest PyTorch (2.5.1 as of writing) and/or the nightly version to avoid any issues that my arise with older PyTorch versions.
+We recommend you install the latest PyTorch (2.5.1 as of writing) and/or the nightly version to avoid any issues that may arise with older PyTorch versions.

 You also need to run the code with `PYTORCH_ENABLE_MPS_FALLBACK=1`.